ARTbio/startbio/docs/Run-Galaxy/Run_workflow.md

 ![import workflow failure](images/failed_import_workflow.png)

 When you read the warnings, you will see that the workflow was indeed successfully imported.
-However, tools are missing, namely:
+However, some tools are missing, namely:
 ```
 toolshed.g2.bx.psu.edu/repos/kellrott/regex_replace/regex_replace/1.0.0, version 1.0.0
 toolshed.g2.bx.psu.edu/repos/blankenberg/column_regex_substitution/column_regex_substitution/0.1.0, version 0.1.0